Skip to Content

 6. Casa Mila – La Pedrera

-If you are thinking that many of the most Instagrammable places in Barcelona are Gaudi buildings, well, you are not wrong.
+If you are thinking that many of the top Instagram spots in Barcelona are Gaudi buildings, well, you are not wrong.
 Seriously, the guy designed some pretty phenomenal buildings that also are some of the best photo spots in Barcelona!

-Today, Casa Mila is one of Gaudi’s most renowned buildings and one of the most Instagrammable places in Barcelona.
-It is known as one of Gaudi’s most creative works, and is renowned for its functional and constructional innovations.
+Today, Casa Mila is one of Gaudi’s most renowned buildings as well as one of his most creative works, and is renowned for its functional and constructional innovations.

 In the evenings, a spectacular audiovisual show takes place on the terrace.
 Casa Mila’s rooftop terrace and stairwells are illuminated with multiple projections that are set to music – sooo cool!
 You can enjoy this performance with a glass of cava in hand, which comes with your ticket.